Starlla/Yelp_Test_React/README.md

 # Yelp_Test_React
+* This app use yelp api to display restaurants based on location search results and grouped by price.
 * Add a yelp.js file into api folder with the following code.
 Replace YourKey with your API key from yelp:

 import axios from 'axios';